Keto Maple Syrup

 If your keto syrup has crystallized when cooling down, don’t worry.
 Microwave the entire batch, or bring it back to a saucepan under medium heat.

-How does this syrup taste?
+How does this keto syrup taste?

-It’s a bit runnier, less stick or thick than a store-bought version but it coats keto pancakes or keto crepes to perfection.
+It’s a bit runnier, less stick or thick than a store-bought version, but it coats keto pancakes or keto crepes to perfection.

 If you love to make your own keto pantry staples, I have plenty of other recipes for you to try below:

-In a non-stick saucepan, whisk in the xylitol and water.
+- In a non-stick saucepan, whisk in the xylitol and water.

-Cook the syrup on a light boil for 5 minutes, stirring often to prevent the syrup from sticking to the sides of the saucepan.
+- Cook the syrup on a light boil for 5 minutes, often stirring to prevent the syrup from sticking to the sides of the saucepan.

-Meanwhile, prepare the thickener and flavors.
+- Meanwhile, prepare the thickener and flavors.
 In a small mixing bowl, whisk unflavored beef gelatin powder with water, vanilla extract, and pure maple extract.

-Serve lukewarm syrup onto pancakes or transfer into a glass mason jar to cool.
+- Serve lukewarm syrup onto pancakes or transfer into a glass mason jar to cool.